ivansharamok/blog/articles/flexible-solr-container-image-for-sitecore.md

 ```

 ## *Gotchas I ran into*
+A few pitfalls I ran into while using Docker on Windows and Mac.

+### Set permissions explicitly in Dockerfile
-One issue I ran into was the difference in permissions that get assigned to the files when you copy them from local Windows vs Mac OS into docker image.
+An issue I ran into was the difference in permissions that get assigned to the files when you copy them from local Windows vs Mac OS into docker image.
 Files copied from Win OS get elevated permissions while files copied from Mac have to be assigned proper permissions to perform necessary actions on them (e.g. execute a shell script).
-To execute scipts you need `chmod +x` permission for the shell scripts.
+To execute scipts you need `chmod +x` or `chmod 700` permission assigned to shell scripts.
 Here are instructions in the Dockerfile I had to apply to set the proper permission level:
 ```Dockerfile
 # use root user to set permissions
 USER root